 Wrestling with a cumbersome vacuum cleaner is one of life's great irritations.
-Finding space to store it and navigating its hulk around corners is a sure way to kill joy, even if you're the type of person who loves a good vacuuming.
+Finding space to store it and navigating its bulk around corners is a sure way to kill joy, even if you're the type of person who loves vacuuming.

 But if you're considering ditching your barrel or upright vac for a stick version, there are a few things to note.